Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Let’s analyze how we would use Grok.
 Consider the following line in a log file:

-We can see there are three logical components here: a timestamp, followed by the level of logging and, finally, the error or status message.
+We can see three logical components here: a timestamp, the level of logging, and the error or status message.

-The timestamp is in the so-called ISO format, which is useful since we have a Grok pattern for that already available.
+The timestamp is in the so-called ISO format, which is useful since we have a Grok pattern that is already available.

-TIMESTAMP_ISO8601 and LOGLEVEL extract the first two parts from our example log text.
-GREEDYDATA might sound mysterious, but all it does is matches all other characters in the string analyzed, so it extracts the rest of the text.
+GREEDYDATA might sound mysterious, but all it does is match all other characters in the string analyzed, so it extracts the rest of the text.

 Now that we’ve established some Grok fundamentals, let’s explore the concepts using various examples.